 - failure to obey a central government authority's order imposing restrictions on the international transfer of personal data; or

 - illegal amendment or deletion of personal data files or employment of any other illegal means thereby affecting the accuracy of personal data files.

 In addition, an administrative fine may be imposed for failure to comply with the requirements under the PDPA, such as the collecting or processing of personal data without a statutory ground, using personal data outside of the scope of the specified purpose under which the personal data was collected, or failure to comply with restrictions on the international transfer of personal data.
 For any failure to comply with the notification requirements, marketing restrictions, information security requirements, or obligations to respond to data subjects' requests, the authority may order that correction be made by a certain deadline and impose an administrative fine if correction is not made within such deadline.

-Since Taiwan does not have a data protection authority, the enforcement of the PDPA is in charge by the central competent authority as well as the municipal governments.
+Since Taiwan does not have a data protection authority, the enforcement of the PDPA is carried out by the central competent authority as well as the municipal governments.
 According to the public database, the relevant bureaus under the Financial Supervisory Commission ('FSC') and the NCC took certain enforcement actions against the businesses that they regulate.
-For example, the Insurance Bureau, Banking Bureau and Securities and Futures Bureau of the FSC imposed fines on several insurance companies, banks, and securities related companies in 2020 for their failure to comply with the PDPA, including their failure to have proper security measures or data deletion/retention mechanisms in place.
+For example, the Insurance Bureau, Banking Bureau, and Securities and Futures Bureau of the FSC imposed fines on several insurance companies, banks, and securities-related companies in 2020 for their failure to comply with the PDPA, including their failure to have proper security measures or data deletion/retention mechanisms in place.
 The NCC also issued orders to several telecommunications operators and TV channels ordering them to improve their personal data protection practices in 2020.
 One of the NCC orders was to request a large mobile operator to improve its internal training because its employee at the customer support department posted on the Internet the mobile phone number of a consumer who filed a complaint and the consumer thereafter received many harassing calls.